mikolmogorov/Ragout/README.md

 Authors
 -------
 - Mikhail Kolmogorov (St. Petersburg University of the Russian Academy of Sciences)
+- Pavel Avdeev (St. Petersburg University of the Russian Academy of Sciences)
+- Dmitriy Meleshko (St. Petersburg University of the Russian Academy of Sciences)
 - Son Pham (University of California, San Diego)